jcgueriaud1/cooking-club/docs/5__offline.md

 - fetch the data
 - Login and logout

-In this chapter we will:
+In this step we will:

 - Detect if the application is offline
 - Disable some features if offline